-The Headteacher should ensure that the school's behaviour policy is regularly reviewed, considering the views of stakeholders including students' parents, staff, and governors, and published on the school website.
-Schools must also ensure that students understand the expectations within the behaviour policy and the potential consequences for non-compliance.
-This goes beyond publishing the policy on the website and should include proactive work with students to secure their understanding.
+The Headteacher should ensure that the school's Behaviour Policy is regularly reviewed, considering the views of stakeholders including students' Parents/Carers, staff, and governors, and published on the school website.
+Schools must also ensure that students understand the expectations within the Behaviour Policy and the potential consequences for non- compliance.
+This goes beyond publishing the Policy on the website and should include proactive work with students to secure their understanding.